lpryszcz/htseq/doc/alignments.rst

    .. method:: CigarOperation.check()

       Check whether the operation is internally consistent.
+Returns a boolean.

    Instances of this class contain the following attributes: